CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

    MYSQL_ROOT_PASSWORD=MySecureRootPW123
    ```

-3. Restart the container so that the changes take effect.
+3. Remove the container and volume (this deletes all data), then restart:
    ```
    docker compose down -v
    docker compose up -d